What is Implicit Cost?

 Example of Implicit Cost

 There are several examples of the implicit costs.
 Suppose an organization has hired a new employee.
-The business would incur expenses in terms of time and resources that it had invested in the training of the employee to get them trained for the tasks.
-However, if the employee leaves mid-way then, such costs would result as a potential loss which can’t be reported out on the income statement as there had been no financial transaction undertaken by the business with the employee for such cases.
-Another example would be the depreciation expense that is levied on the tangible asset.
-Since there are different depreciation matrix in place, the business always has to decide the best method and matrix to arrive at the depreciation expense that would then be used for financial reporting and taxation purpose.
+The business incurs expenses regarding time and resources invested in employee training to prepare them for the tasks.
+However, if the employee leaves mid-way, such costs would result in a potential loss that can’t be reported on the income statement as there had been no financial transaction undertaken by the business with the employee for such cases.
+Another example would be the depreciation expense levied on the tangible asset.
+Since there are different depreciation matrices in place, the business always has to decide the best method and matrix to arrive at the depreciation expense that would then be used for financial reporting and taxation purposes.

 Let us take a typical scenario wherein a business has to invest a lumpsum in a capital project or a financial asset.
 The lumpsum amounts to $40,000.
-The business if goes with the capital project would tend to earn $10,000 on an annual basis.
+If it goes with the capital project, the business would earn $10,000 annually.
 If the business goes towards a financial asset, it would annually earn 8 percent on an annual basis.
 Help the business determine the best investment option and the inherent, implicit costs.

 Compute the earnings that the business would earn on the financial asset on an annual basis as displayed below: –